 This is also the intersection where design meets neuroscience, where the keyword for the designer is neuroplasticity and the task is to design to interact in ways that make the brain change and adapt.
 To in the next step lead to reshaping behaviour and experience in the direction that the designer targets with her or his work, in addition, this is basically what learning design is all about.

-LarsGoran is the author of a new book about Learning Design (in English) that will be published during the autumn 2017.
+LarsGoran is the author of the book about Learning Design.

 “It is about six years ago my book on eLearning was published.
 When I look in it now I see that about 82% of the content is ancient history.
 The development of learning design and edtech today, is very far from the pioneer years of online learning.
 So the new book is really new, not an update of the old book from 2011.” says LarsGoran